-- The ArtsEd Student Fund- This was set up to accommodate student hardship. - The ArtsEd Scholarship Fund is used to provide scholarships. - The Bursary Fund is used to provide bursaries. - The Capital Campaign is used to help fund the project build. - The Chris Hornby Fund was created to award an annual scholarship to a Musical Theatre student. - The CMF Charitable Trust donated towards a scholarship for a Musical Theatre student. - Leverhulme Trust made a donation for the provision of higher education bursaries (a transfer from the general fund was made to subsidise bursaries funded by the Trust). - The donation from Guildford Academic Associates is for a bursary fund for the Musical Theatre students. - The restoration levy is £1 charge on every box office ticket which goes towards maintenance of the building. - The Spencer Will Trust donated £5,000 towards equipment for the Film and TV department. - The TAP fund consists of donations made to the Charity by the Day School and Sixth Form parent's association, to be applied towards hardship purposes. - Excellence Award: a donation of £1,000,000 was made in 2015-16 which is to be used to provide awards for exceptionally talented Musical Theatre students. - The Graham Martin Memorial Fund is a bursary fund for HE students. - The Friends Giving fund is a bursary fund for HE students. - The Green Roof Fund has been set up to help finance the new green roof (following the completion of the roof a transfer of the fund was made towards capital costs incurred from the general fund).
+- The ArtsEd Student Fund- This was set up to accommodate student hardship. - The ArtsEd Scholarship Fund is used to provide scholarships. - The Bursary Fund is used to provide bursaries. - The Capital Campaign is used to help fund the project build. - The Chris Hornby Fund was created to award an annual scholarship to a Musical Theatre student. - The CMF Charitable Trust donated towards a scholarship for a Musical Theatre student. - Leverhulme Trust made a donation for the provision of higher education bursaries. - The donation from Guildford Academic Associates is for a bursary fund for the Musical Theatre students. - The restoration levy arose from a £1 charge on every box office ticket (during the period of the studio redevelopments) which was put towards maintenance of the building. - The Spencer Will Trust donated £5,000 towards equipment for the Film and TV department. - The TAP fund consists of donations made to the Charity by the Day School and Sixth Form parent's association, to be applied towards hardship purposes. - Excellence Award: a donation of £1,000,000 was made in 2015-16 which is to be used to provide awards for exceptionally talented Musical Theatre students. - The Graham Martin Memorial Fund is a bursary fund for HE students. - The Friends Giving fund is a bursary fund for HE students.